 Important concepts and terms

-The following reference list contains important terms used in this chapter:
+reference list contains important terms related to movie clips:

 A SWF file created using ActionScript 1.0 or ActionScript

 2.0, usually targeting Flash Player 8 or earlier.

 A SWF file created using ActionScript 3.0 for Adobe Flash

 Player 9 or later or Adobe AIR.

 A SWF file that is created separately from the project SWF

 file and is intended to be loaded into the project SWF file and

 The smallest division of time on the timeline.
 As with a